Christians are worried about who is going in the rapture, and who will YHVH allow into the Kingdom of

 DO NOT want to go.
 They are more interested in the "things" provided on this

-earth than in what YHVH offers in heaven.
-See
+earth than in what YHVH offers in heaven/paradise.
+This is similar

 Again he sent out other slaves saying, 'Tell those who have been invited, "Behold, I have prepared my dinner; my oxen and my fattened livestock are all butchered and everything is ready; come to the wedding feast."'